liedekef/events-made-easy/readme.txt

   these allow to create custom payment gateways
   Next to that, the hook to setup_theme and init is needed to be called to apply possible webhooks and payment notifications as well
   This all still needs to be documented though ...
+* Fix the category/notcategory option for events when using a name and not an id

 = 2.4.24 (2024/01/15) =
 * Fix recurrence creation for specific/repeated months